wml-frc/CJ-Vision/docs/gettingStarted.md

 3. Application & Layering System

 - The project is devised around two main concepts, a single application with access to internal programs like loggers, networking and common properties.
-Along with processing layers.
-Filtering layers, bounding layers, networking layers etc....
+Along with processing layers, filtering layers, bounding layers, networking layers etc....
 Which run, one by one in a loop with onAttach, onUpdate and onDetach.

 - There can only be one application class for a single project.
 Multiple will result in a build fail.